-Components
+• Components

-- 2 to 4 application servers with 4 sockets and 32GB RAM. - 2 DB servers with 4 sockets and 64GB RAM. - 1 HAproxy load balancer with 2 sockets and 16GB RAM. - NFS storage server as needed. - Operating system Enterprise grade Linux distribution with full support from OS vendor.
-Red Hat Enterprise Linux or SUSE Linux Enterprise Server 12 are recommended. - SSL Configuration The SSL termination is done in the HAProxy load balancer.
+- 2 to 4 application servers with 4 sockets and 32GB RAM. - 2 DB servers with 4 sockets and 32GB RAM. - 1 HAproxy load balancer with 2 sockets and 16GB RAM. - NFS storage server as needed. - Operating system Enterprise-grade Linux distribution with full support from OS vendor.
+We recommend Ubuntu 16.04 LTS.
+Other distributions are also supported (e.g. RedHat or SuSE) but they may not ship all the required dependencies in their official repositories and therefore it may be necessary to enable third party repositories for modules like APCu and Redis. - SSL Configuration The SSL termination is done in the HAProxy load balancer.
 A standard SSL certificate is needed, installed according to the HAProxy documentation. - Load Balancer HAProxy running on a dedicated server in front of the application servers.
-Sticky session needs to be used because of local session management on the application servers. - Database MySQL/MariaDB Galera cluster with master-master replication. - Backup Minimum daily backup without downtime.
-All MySQL/MariaDB statements should be replicated to a backup MySQL/MariaDB slave instance. - Create a snapshot on the NFS storage server. - At the same time stop the MySQL replication. - Create a MySQL dump of the backup slave. - Push the NFS snapshot to the backup. - Push the MySQL dump to the backup. - Delete the NFS snapshot.

-- Restart MySQL replication. - Authentication User authentication via one or several LDAP or Active Directory servers.
+Sticky session needs to be used because of local session management on the application servers. - Database We recommend MySQL/MariaDB, either as a Galera cluster with master-master replication or as a master-slave setup with automatic failover.
+(InnoDB storage engine, MyISAM is not supported, see: db-storage-engine-label) - Authentication User authentication via one or several LDAP or Active Directory servers.
 (See User Authentication with LDAP for information on configuring ownCloud to use LDAP and AD.) - LDAP Read-only slaves should be deployed on every application server for optimal scalability - Session Management Session management on the application server.
 PHP sessions are stored in a tmpfs mounted at the operating system-specific session storage location.
-You can find out where that is by running grep -R 'session.save\path' /etc/php5 and then add it to the /etc/fstab file, for example: echo "tmpfs /var/lib/php5/pool-www tmpfs defaults, noatime, mode=1777 0 0" >> /etc/fstab. - Memory Caching A memcache speeds up server performance, and ownCloud supports four memcaches; refer to Configuring Memory Caching for information on selecting and configuring a memcache. - Storage Use an off-the-shelf NFS solution, such as IBM Elastic Storage or RedHat Ceph. - ownCloud Edition Enterprise Edition.
-(See ownCloud Server or Enterprise Edition for comparisons of the ownCloud editions.)
+You can find out where that is by running grep -R 'session.save\path' /etc/php5 and then add it to the /etc/fstab file, for example: echo "tmpfs /var/lib/php5/pool-www tmpfs defaults, noatime, mode=1777 0 0" >> /etc/fstab. - Memory Caching We recommend: APC/APCu for local caching.
+Redis for Transactional File Locking and distributed caching, running on a dedicated server.
+A memcache speeds up server performance, and ownCloud supports four memcaches; refer to Configuring Memory Caching for information on selecting and configuring a memcache.

+• Storage Use an off-the-shelf NFS solution, such as IBM Elastic Storage or RedHat Ceph.